describo/crate-builder-component/README.md

 -   Create an issue in the
     [React component issue tracker](https://github.com/describo/crate-builder-component-react/issues)
     to inform that a new release of that component needs to be built and published to npm.

+# Building and publishing API docs - has to be separate stage

+-   `npm run generate-docs`: Update the jsdoc documentation
+-   `git add. && git commit -a`

 # Repository structure